SRI is a national, non-profit, tax-exempt 501[c] organization chartered in the State of Tennessee, July 1991.

 - Provide information that will assist patients and their support networks in the management of the disease.

 - Engage in research initiatives that will result in a cure for the debilitating disease, sarcoidosis.

 - To collaborate with research institutions to increase the volume and enhance the quality of research initiatives in the area of sarcoidosis

 - Educate patients, patient support networks and medical professionals of sarcoidosis.

-Sarcoidosis (sar”koi’do’sis) is a complex disease for which the cause and cure are unknown.
-Sarcoidosis involves inflammation that produces tiny lumps of cells in the body.
-The lumps are called granulomas (gran”u-lo’mahs) because under the microscope they look like grains of sugar or sand.
-When these granulomas invade the body they can cause permanent damage to the affected organ.
+Sarcoidosis is a disease for which the cause and cure are not known.
+Inflamed tissue forms, and attacks any body system or organ.
+Permanent damage is caused to the affected organs.
 The prevalence of the disease is approximately 800/100,000.
 Sarcoidosis is most often treated with the steroid, prednisone for which there are numerous adverse side effects.
 Sarcoidosis affects each patient differently.
 Lucky patients experience minimal symptoms with little change to their lifestyles.
-Thousands of others are totally debilitated by the disease, decreasing their energy.
-It has been fatal to many.
-Sarcoidosis can occur in almost any part of your body, including:
+Thousands of others are totally debilitated by the disease; it has been fatal to many.

 Feeling tremendously overwhelmed, alone, frustrated and extremely ill, Paula Yette Polite founded the Sarcoidosis Research Institute (SRI).
 SRI was chartered in the State of Tennessee in 1991.